pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 <figcaption><div align="center">Figure 2.X: The command interface</div></figcaption>
 </figure>

-Other than parsing, the logic component also executes "commands".
-Commands are mainly pieces of logic that can be executed (the command pattern).
+Other than parsing, the logic component also executes commands, represented by the `Command` interface.
+Commands have hidden internal logic and the ability to be executed.
+The `Command` interface is a functional interface whose functional method is `execute(Model)`.

+If an error occurs during execution, the command can throw a `CommandException`.
+The caller (e.g. the `LogicManager`) is then expected to handle the exception gracefully, such as reporting the error to the user and rolling back any changes to the model.

+All commands in the `seedu.address.logic.commands` package implement the `Command` interface to allow them to be executed by the `LogicManager`.

 ### UI implementation